friendly-bits/geoblocker-bash/README.md

 **TL;DR**

+Recommended to read the NOTES section below before deployment in a production environment.

 To install:
 1) Install prerequisites.
 On Debian and derivatives run: sudo apt install ipset jq wget
-2) Download *all* scripts in this collection into same folder
+2) Download *all* scripts in this collection into the same folder
 3) run "sudo bash geoblocker_bash-install -c [country_code]"

  To uninstall: